wdmcquinn/100-days-of-code/log.md

 **Thoughts:** I noticed today that I was able to complete more in less time.
 It seems like im not spending as much time looking things up.

+### Day 6: January 7th, 2018

+**Today's Progress:** Worked on some of the javascript for my simon project.

+**Thoughts:** Will need a good way to flash the buttons for the AI.
+Im thinking about a css class and then adding the class and removeing it for each element in the array.

 **Link to work:** [Simon Game](https://codepen.io/wdmcquinn/full/qpPrmM/)

+### Day 7: January 8th, 2018

+**Today's Progress:** Today i watched some intros to contributing on github.
+I spend some time looking for a project i can contribute to.